atmelcorp/sam-ba/examples/sama5d2-serialflash/README.md

 # examples/sama5d2-serialflash

-Sample scripts to flash a linux environment on the "SAMA5D2 XPLAINED ULTRA" board.
+Sample scripts to flash a linux environment on SPI SerialFlash of the "SAMA5D2 XPLAINED ULTRA" board.

 ## Setup

-- Adapt the qml script file for your application (files to flash / offsets)
+- Adapt the qml script file for your application (files to flash and offsets)

 ## Flashing using USB

 - Close "BOOT_DIS" jumper
 - Connect and power the board using the "A5-USB-A" USB connector
 - Open "BOOT_DIS" jumper
-- Run "write-serialflash-usb.sh" script (or "write-serialflash-usb.bat" for Windows)
+- Run "write-serialflash-usb.sh" script (or "write-serialflash-usb.bat" for
+Windows)

 ## Flashing using SEGGER J-Link adapter